I often coach newbie Software Engineers straight out of coding bootcamps on how to get a job.

 When you apply to these five years and under, you can get called in regardless of your experience, even if it's a higher level role because some of these jobs, especially startups, are willing to take a chance on a person that has the quality, the character, the work ethic over someone who has the experience sometimes.
 And, this happens because the type of culture they built, they're building for a specific person, not a specific output always.

 It's important that not only you are applying because of the situation that might happen, but also because of the culture and the people they're looking for.
 I've seen it time and time again, and I encourage you to do it because you could go in there and impress them, and then what they'll ultimately do, potentially, if it's a five-year job, if they truly like you, they can always bring the role down.

 It's harder to bring the role up and to add budget to a developer role, but it's a hell of a lot easier to bring the role down and to bring the budget down and pay less for someone you like and that you want to grow on your team.

 Once you get past five is when you get to people really looking for a senior role.
 And, up generally has some type of leadership experience, some type of architecture experience, database management, something in there that's extra.
 And, that's where past that, I've seen a lot less callback rates from the people that have applied that I know have done that in the past.

 So, that's why for a long time, I've been sticking with that five-year mark because as soon as you get past that five years, it drops off like crazy.
 And, I prefer to play the numbers game correctly in the sense of keep as high as I can for as long as I can, and that's that sweet spot right there.

-So, I encourage you today not only to apply to anything in five years, but to keep your head up and keep your… Not what I wanted to say there, that last part.
 I encourage you today to apply with anything within five years of your own experience because you never know what's going to happen.
 You never know what the situation is going to be or what they're truly looking for until you apply.